deeppavlov/DeepPavlov/docs/intro/quick_start.rst

 Out-of-the-box pretrained models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-While the best way to solve most of the NLP tasks lies through collecting dataset
+While the best way to solve most of the NLP tasks lies through collecting datasets
-and training model according to the domain and actually task itself, DeepPavlov can
+and training models according to the domain and an actual task itself, DeepPavlov can
 offer several pretrained models, which can give an acceptable quality for a range
 of tasks in some common cases.